seraphinush-gaming/tera-mysterium/content/en/equipment/v108-mahtnan.en.md

 Mahtnan gear differentiates itself from the previous Kaia's Soul gear set by removing damage on enchant, and Infusion options.
 This makes it one of the easiest gear set to enchant due to the removal of artificial enchanting difficulty, but other factors have been added to make Mahtnan gear just as problematic as it was before.

-Mahtnan gear is divided into 3 rarities : Rare, Superior, and Mythic, and enchantment is available up to +12.
+Mahtnan gear is divided into 3 rarities : **Rare**, **Superior**, and **Mythical**, and enchantment is available up to +12.

-There is no upgrade to Mahtnan gear, but the newly added Transfer system allows players to transfer enchantment level, random options, and Etching from one gear to another.
+There is no upgrade to Mahtnan gear, but the newly added Transfer system allows players to transfer enchantment level, Random Options, and Etching from one gear to another.

-Mahtnan gear has 3 types of options : Basic options, Random options, and Support options.
+Mahtnan gear has 3 types of options : Standard Option, Random Option, and **Support Option**.

-## Random options
-Random options are inherited from Kaia's Soul gear and operates similarly.

-## Support options
+## Support Option
-Support options are new additions to gear options.
-Support options are further divided into Unique option and Support Random option.
-Different from regular Random options, Support options cannot be changed.
-Support Random options also have relatively higher values than regular Random options.
+Support Option are new additions to gear options.
+Support Option is further divided into **Unique Option** and **Support Random Option**.
+Different from regular Random Option, Support Option cannot be changed.
+Support Random Options also have relatively higher values than regular Random Options.

-### Unique option
+### Unique Option
-Unique options are divided into tier I to tier V, and effect values vary appropriately.
+Unique Options are divided into **tier I to tier V**, and effect values vary appropriately.

-(Updated v109.01) Possible Unique options and effects are the following :
+(Updated v109.01) Possible Unique Options and effects are the following :

 #### Weapon